Ahmadalhindi/lithium-battery-recycle-blog/readme_manual_test.md

 As a User I want to be able to click on a specific blog post so that I can access its complete content.

+Blog on the list view:
 <p align="center">
 <img src="documentation/readme_images/userstory7_3.png" alt="Read Full Blog Post">
 </p>
+The full blog page:
 <img src="documentation/readme_images/userstory7_4.png" alt="Read Full Blog Post">
 </p>